A topic from the subject of Synthesis in Chemistry.

 2. Block the opening of the syringe and slowly push the plunger to decrease the volume.

-3. Record the corresponding pressure from a barometer.
+3. Record the corresponding pressure using a barometer.
+Note the initial volume and pressure.

 Part 2: Charles's Law (Direct Relationship between Temperature and Volume)

-2. Heat the syringe gently using a Bunsen burner or hair dryer.
+2. Heat the syringe gently and *slowly* using a Bunsen burner or hair dryer, keeping a close eye on the temperature and the gas to prevent a potentially dangerous pressure build up.

-3. Record the corresponding temperature from a thermometer.
+3. Record the corresponding temperature from a thermometer and the new volume.

 Part 3: Gay-Lussac's Law (Direct Relationship between Pressure and Temperature)

-1. Fill the syringe with a known volume of air at a constant temperature.
+1. Fill the syringe with a known volume of air at room temperature.
+Record the initial volume and temperature.

-3. Record the corresponding temperature from a thermometer.
+3. Record the corresponding temperature from a thermometer and the pressure using a barometer.

 Part 4: Avogadro's Law (Equal Volumes of Gases Contain Equal Numbers of Molecules)